Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 - They prevent retroactive manipulation of the voting power distribution.

 ##### 6.6 Ballot Box Initialization

+To prepare for voting, we initialize a `BallotBox` account for the current epoch, which will collect and tally all operator votes.

 Copy and paste the following code at the bottom of your test function: